DivyaMehta1805/sql_chatbot/README.md

    - LLM has confusion dealing with such cases.
 SpaCy helps provide the relevant context:
       - Is a particular adjective for Events or for Companies?, e.g. `Sales Events` and `Finance Companies`
       - When both events and companies are involved, whether to take a union or an intersection?
+      - This context is then used by the llm to make the right decision.

 2. **Search Similar Chunks**: Uses tags column in databases to search for similar terms as well when the search involves a particular industry.